 3. I’ll receive these offers forever

-Under the Fair Credit Reporting Act, you have the option to prohibit the credit bureaus from including your contact information in lists provided to card issuers for five years or permanently.
+Under the Fair Credit Reporting Act, you have the option to prohibit the credit bureaus from including your contact information in lists provided to card issuers.

-To do so, simply visit www.optoutprescreen.com and select your preference.
+To do so, simply visit www.optoutprescreen.com.
 Once you have done so, you will be asked to enter your name, address, Social Security number and date of birth to verify your identity.
 The Federal Trade Commission provides more information about the process.

 It may be in your best interest to exercise this option because it not only reduces the amount of junk mail you receive, but reduces your chances of being victimized by identity theft.“However, some companies send offers that are not based on prescreening, and your federal opt-out right will not stop those kinds of solicitations,” the FTC notes.